top of page

 Organ damage, hemorrhage, life-threatening complications

 The effects of these injuries and fatalities go beyond the individuals involved.
 They impact families, friends, and communities.
-It is essential for the maritime industry to focus on safety measures and training to prevent these tragedies.

 Preventing Mooring Line Accidents